Skip to content

 4. confirm the status and success messaging still make sense

-By the end of this lesson, Maya is not trying to satisfy every possible exception case.
-She is trying to make the core exception path obvious enough that the ops team will actually move work through the tool.
+By the end of this lesson, Taylor is not trying to satisfy every possible exception case.
+The idea is to make the core exception path obvious enough that the ops team will actually move work through the tool.

 By the end of this lesson, you should have: